IQSS/datafest/DataFest-2017/multiple_approaches_combining_data/02_combining_data.md

 |752|DR-3|          |
 |844|DR-1|1932-03-22|

-***
-**Exercise:**

-* Normalized salinity readings are supposed to be between 0.0 and 1.0.
-Write a query that selects all records from Survey with salinity values outside this range.

-***

 ## Calculating New Values

 After carefully re-reading the expedition logs, we realize that the radiation measurements they report may need to be corrected upward by 5%.
 Rather than modifying the stored data, we can do this calculation on the fly as part of our query: